tenstorrent/tt-metal/docs/source/ttnn/dependencies/llk.rst

     vFloat setexp(const vFloat v, const uint32_t exp) vFloat setexp(const vFloat v, const Vec[U]Short exp)

-Replaces the exponent of ''v'' with the exponent in bits 7:0 of ''exp'' and returns the result (preserving the sign and mansissa of ''v'').
+Replaces the exponent of ''v'' with the exponent in bits 7:0 of ''exp'' and returns the result (preserving the sign and mantissa of ''v'').

 .. code-block:: c++